zenml-io/zenml/docs/book/component-gallery/orchestrators/orchestrators.md

 ### Inspecting Runs in the Orchestrator UI

-If your orchestrator comes with a separate user interface (currently: Kubeflow, Airflow, Vertex), you can get the URL to the orchestrator UI of a specific pipeline run using the following code snippet:
+If your orchestrator comes with a separate user interface (for example:
+Kubeflow, Airflow, Vertex), you can get the URL to the orchestrator UI of a specific pipeline run using the following code snippet:

 ```python
 from zenml.post_execution import get_run